richmahn/en_tn/rev/09/intro.md

 #### Important figures of speech in this chapter ####

 ##### Simile #####
 John uses many similes in this chapter.
-They help to describe the complex images that he sees in his vision.
+They help to describe the images that he sees in his vision.
 (See: [[rc://en/ta/man/translate/figs-simile]])

 ## Links: ##